-Paris, Paris: Journey into the City of Light–my book of essays about Paris–came out recently in a fully updated, expanded, redesigned second edition in the prestigious Armchair Traveler series published by Broadway Books (Random House) and I'm proud to say that it is currently into its 9th printing.
+Paris, Paris: Journey into the City of Light–my book of essays about Paris–was reissued in a fully updated, expanded, redesigned second edition in the prestigious Armchair Traveler series published by Broadway Books (Random House) and I’m proud to say that it has been reprinted a dozen times and is still selling.

-Our Paris, Paris Tours–custom walking tours of Paris–have been in full swing for eight years now.
-Please see the Praise page (or the testimonials below) for a small sampling of our tour guests' endorsements.
-We're proud to have had the privilege of taking so many smart, curious, fascinating people on tour in Paris, Burgundy, Rome, and on the Italian Riviera!
+Our Paris, Paris Tours–custom walking tours of Paris–have been in full swing for over a decade.
+Please see the testimonials below for a small sampling of our tour guests’ endorsements.
+We’re proud to have had the privilege of taking so many smart, curious, fascinating people on tour in Paris, Burgundy, Rome, and on the Italian Riviera!

-Would you like to spend a day with me and my wife, photographer Alison Harris, discovering the Luxembourg Gardens, Butte-Chaumont and Montsouris – Paris’ trio of seductive, sometimes startling parks?
+Would you like to spend a day with my wife, photographer Alison Harris, and me, discovering the Luxembourg Gardens, Butte-Chaumont and Montsouris – Paris’ trio of seductive, sometimes startling parks?

 Or stroll around the Ile-Saint-Louis, exploring courtyards and 17th-century townhouses?

 How about getting an insider’s view of the Marais, where we’ve lived for over 25 years?
 We might start at the magical Place des Vosges and wind up at the Carnavalet Museum, after a leisurely walk down the atmospheric alleys of the Saint-Paul neighborhood, or through the quiet back gardens of the Hôtel du Grand Veneur and Hôtel de Sully.